jamesdunham/dgo/README.md

 `poststratify()` can reweight estimates from `dgirt()` (if `method = "optimize"`) or `extract_dgirt()` (if `method = "rstan"`, the default). `postratify()` returns weighted means for groups or arbitrary aggregations of groups.

 The `state_demographics` dataset contains population proportions for demographic strata by year.
 At the moment, it's necessary to relabel the group factor levels in the `dgirt()` results to match those in the population proportion data.
-And the time variable in the `dgirt()` results needs to be recast as integer.

 ``` r
 data(state_demographics)